dustinpfister/prototype_workshops/README.md

 * created renderHTML method for the api based off a method I found myself copying and pasting across workshops called renderFile.
 * renderHTML working as expected, and now in use in place of copies of the renderFile method in lexter, and jimpster workshops.
 * added chalk.js to style output from the apis log method
+* using chalk.js to style output used with the api's log method
+* color based on log type (default=grey, info=blue, warn=yellow, error=red, render=green)

 ### Planed.